 salad recipes... simple to do and so refreshing and moreish to compliment these lunch ideas.

 Pastry can be stressful to think about, although this simple recipe is quite easy.
 If you are worried, or lacking time, just buy a packet of frozen pastry already prepared... no one will know!

-We have a lovely buttery pastry made locally, which I sometimes use and although it is a bit more expensive to buy, it is delicious and can save time.
+We have a lovely buttery pastry made locally, which I sometimes use and although it is a bit more expensive to buy, it is delicious and can save time when making lunch ideas.